 Endometriosis.
 A painful problem that we hear about far too often at Your Tea.
 It’s quite a contentious topic and one that we feel needs to be delved into further.

-So we asked Nat Kringoudis, Doctor of Chinese Medicine, creator of our herbal blends at Your Tea.
+So we asked a Doctor of Chinese Medicine and a Fertiltiy Expert, creator of our herbal blends at Your Tea.
 She also specialises in the space of fertility, aiding many women gain relief and change using Chinese medicine and eastern remedies.

 “Endometriosis is a pesky condition that affects around 10% of women of reproductive age.
 It can be stubborn, completely debilitating and whilst it may sound like a death sentence there is good news on the horizon for many reasons – we’ll get into that in a bit.